jyrge/hsl-timetables/README.md

 * Search locations by their known names / addresses (uses the closest interpretation from Digitransit Geocoding API, so try to be specific)

-* Fetches and displays three next itineraries for routes from Digitransit Routing API, in real time.
+* Fetches and displays three next itineraries from Digitransit Routing API, in real time.

 Well, atm it doesn't do anything else.